There’s nothing more motivating than seeing before and after photos of a successful weight loss journey.

 Also, once someone has made up their mind to lose weight, they rarely think about something like loose skin.

-However, if you are obese, you must consider all of the above-mentioned factors and set a reasonable calorie reduction that allows you to lose weight while allowing your skin to adapt to the change in body mass.
+However, if you are obese, you must consider all of the above-mentioned factors and set a reasonable calorie reduction that allows you to lose weight while allowing ideal skin tightening to adapt to the change in body mass.

 There’s a clinical study that was conducted in 2008, which showed exactly this.
-Slow and steady changes to diet and activity might help you prevent loose skin.
+Slow and steady changes to diet and activity might help you prevent or reduce loose skin.
 (4) Thankfully, while the diet part is what proves tricky, there’s a myriad of healthy foods for men and women alike these days.

 But we still cannot put a number out there, can we?